enekochan/insta360-go-firmware-tool/docs/live_stream.md

 $ ffplay rtsp://192.168.42.1/liveMain
 ```

-You should be now seeing a live stream from your GO 2 or GO 3 camera!
+You should be now seeing a live stream from your GO 2, GO 3 or GO 3S camera!
 But with no audio for now :(

 Depending on the video mode you are using while recording/streaming the format and size of the video will be different.